Grounded Horizon pilot becomes Orting firefighter and paramedic

 He hopes his decision will allow other pilots without backup careers to keep flying.

-Chumbley said he would like to return to the flight deck in the fall.
-He does not want this to be his final stint in a firehouse.
+Chumbley said he would like to return to the flight deck in the fall, but he does not want this to be his final stint in a firehouse.